 Unlike adultery or desertion, sometimes unreasonable behaviour is not so cut and dried.
 What may appear to be unreasonable behaviour to one person may be seen as acceptable to another, even if it is still seen as being unpleasant or disrespectful.
 Identifying unreasonable behaviour is more subjective and open to interpretation.
 However, let us begin with clear cases of unreasonable behaviour.

-Whether that is their smartphone, or playing video games!
+- Spending too much time on social media, their smartphone, or playing video games.
 Modern technology has intruded severely on marriages, and if one or other spouse does not engage to the same degree, their spouse’s behaviour can be seen as unreasonable.

 How to explain unreasonable behaviour?